saiki-k/learn-draftjs/src/components/DraftTuts/Introduction/README.md

 The only difference — instead of using the actual `console.log` function — we use a special function `this.props.consoleLog`, which is made available to the corresponding Editor component.

 In other words, we are just replacing our traditional `console.log` with `this.props.consoleLog` for the convenience of checking the console output on the screen, aside the **Editor**.

+### Sidebar

+To your left are the various DraftJS topics (you're at **Introduction**) that you can savor.
+It is recommended that you go through them linearly, especially if you're just beginning out with DraftJS.

 ### Code